-However, the group that were most likely to be affected by the MW change was the unskilled group of young workers.
-Using just the unskilled groups (see Table 5), we find a significative and robust negative effect of the MW increase on the employment (measured in hours or bodies) of the low-skilled young workers.

-The labor demand elasticty range is between -0.420 and -0.465 and do not differ significantly when we use the percentage of affected teens in 1986 or 1985.
-This result, together with the previous one, provides some evidence that this negative impact was stronger on the unskilled young workers than for the skilled, which means that it was partially compensated for the substitution of more for less-skilled teenagers.
-Next, this hypothesis will be testen directly.
+However, the group that was most likely to be affected by the MW change was the unskilled group of young workers.
+Using just the unskilled groups (see Table 5), we find a significative and robust negative effect of the MW increase on the employment (measured either as number of hours or workers) of the lowskilled young workers.
+The labor demand elasticity range is between -0.420 and -0.465 and does not differ significantly when we use the percentage of affected teens in 1986 or 1985.
+This result, together with the previous one, provides some evidence that this negative impact was stronger on the unskilled young workers than on the skilled, which means that it was partially compensated for the substitution of more for less-skilled teenagers.
+Next, this hypothesis will be tested directly.